 A strong advocate for legislative and insurance industry reform in endometriosis in order to minimize the ubiquitous barriers to care that exist in endometriosis and chronic pelvic pain, she continues to promote testimony at state and federal levels, including data concerning dioxin exposure as related to endometriosis, read before the California State Legislature at the invitation of the general Assembly in support of AB2820 (a consequential bill calling for the independent investigation of toxins in feminine hygiene products).
 She also co-authored the text contained in various endometriosis legislative Awareness Resolutions passed by local and national lawmakers, including House Concurrent Resolution No. 291, a groundbreaking National endometriosis awareness Resolution.
 The Resolution was unanimously passed by the 107th Congress of the United States, and is the first and only such formal Legislation ever to pass in the United States concerning endometriosis to date.
 Since that time, the states of New York, Utah, New Mexico, Colorado, Florida, Michigan, California, Wyoming, Pennsylvania and others have also passed one or more subsequent statewide Awareness Resolutions.

 Heather has been included in "Who’s Who among American Women" and is a former member of OBGYN.net's Women & Patients Advisory Board, as well as the previous editor of EndoZONE and Endometriosis Pavilion sites.
-She has served as a fifteen-term judge by invitation for the National Health Information Resource Centers celebrated "World Wide Web Health Awards" Program.
-In March 2012, she was chosen by the Office on Women's Health in the U.S. Department of Health & Human Services as their featured “Spotlight on Women’s Health.”
-She is also the proud 2012 Winner of the National Women’s Health Foundation’s “Passion for Pelvic Health” Award, calling the honor “an acknowledgement of all women and girls with endometriosis who struggle to be heard every day”.
+She has served as a sixteen-term judge by invitation for the National Health Information Resource Centers celebrated "World Wide Web Health Awards" Program.
+In 2012, she was chosen by the Office on Women's Health in the U.S. Department of Health & Human Services as their “Spotlight on Women’s Health.”
+She is most proud of her 2012 Win of the National Women’s Health Foundation’s “Passion for Pelvic Health” Award, calling the honor “an acknowledgement of all women and girls with endometriosis who struggle to be heard every day.”
 Upon accepting the award in the honor of those with the disease, she told the sold-out audience "...despite 176MM women and girls suffering in silence from this insidious disease, endometriosis remains largely regarded and treated like the proverbial neglected stepchild of gynecology across the medical community.
 The time to realize the unfathomable impact of this disease across our global society on a personal and financial level is NOW."

 Outlook for the Future